Last Updated on

-Pregnant women practically eat for two, and women often wonder whether pregnancy boosts their metabolism or are these just food cravings.
+Pregnant women practically eat for two, and women often wonder whether pregnancy boosts their metabolism or these are just food cravings.
 The growth of the baby puts strong demands on the woman’s body for energy and nutrition.
 It is quite natural for the metabolism rate to be higher than usual, which can be understood better from the following.

-Does Metabolism Speed Up during Pregnancy?
+Does Metabolism Speed Up During Pregnancy?

 Pregnancy comes along with massive changes in the body of a woman.
 Irrespective of whether they are physical or biological, these changes can put the body in a completely different mode, as it prepares itself to fuel and take care of another living being.
 This can usually boost the metabolism of the woman since it starts producing more energy and resources that would be required by the growing foetus.
 As the baby grows, the demands keep increasing and the metabolism can shift accordingly.

 Prenatal Basal Metabolic Rate (BMR)

 The metabolic rate during pregnancy is one of the primary metrics that determine the increase in the metabolism of a pregnant woman.
 The prenatal basal rate of metabolism would be marginally lower than what it would be during pregnancy, as well as in different stages of the pregnancy.
 The type of diet and nutrition demands that a woman’s body had before pregnancy governs the basal metabolism, determining her energy needs.
 However, the presence of the foetus and the size of it is what defines how much more the rate would increase.
 Mothers that have a large foetus or multiple babies need more energy to sustain them, leading to a high BMR and ending with faster consumption of energy and nutrition.